codacy-badger/expandable-djs-bot/docs/installation/getting-setup/README.md

 npm run config
 ```

-You will then be guided through configuring the bot, if you need to chance value at any time, you can run the same command again
+You will then be guided through configuring the bot, if you need to change a value at any time, you can run the same command again

 ## 7. **Launching**